tarkus/pg_transaction_retry/README.md

 ## Features

- * Supports MySQL, PostgreSQL, and SQLite (as long as you are using new drivers mysql2, pg, sqlite3).
+ * Supports PostgreSQL (as long as you are using pg).
  * Exponential sleep times between retries (0, 1, 2, 4 seconds).
  * Logs every retry as a warning.
  * Intentionally does not retry nested transactions.